Page Reviewed / Updated - Jun. 2016

-This webpage is intended to help Florida residents understand the cost of assisted living, home care and adult day care throughout the state as well as the wide range in pricing.
-It also explores the payment options and financial assistance programs available to assist in caring for the elderly, be that in residential care or for aging in place at home.
+This webpage is intended to help Florida residents understand the cost of assisted living, home care, and adult day care throughout the state, as well as the wide range in pricing.
+It also explores the payment options and financial assistance programs available at the state level to assist in caring for the elderly, be that in residential care or for aging in place at home.

 Cost of Care Calculator

-In Florida, the hourly rate for home care is, on average, $18 per hour.
-The most affordable home care is found in the areas of Pensacola, Panama City, Kissimmee and Pompano where it averages $17 - $18 / hour.
-The areas of the state with the highest home care costs include Fort Myers, Daytona Beach, Sarasota, Naples and Marco Island where the cost is between $21 - $23 / hour.
+In Florida, the hourly rate for home care is, on average, $18.50 per hour.
+The most affordable home care is found in the areas of Pensacola, Homosassa Springs, Miami, and the Palm Bay area, where it averages $17 - $18 / hour.
+The areas of the state with the highest home care costs include Jacksonville, Naples, North Port, Punta Gorda, and The Villages, where the cost is between $21 - $24 / hour.

-Florida offers 6 programs for non-Medicaid eligible seniors that provides services, supports or financial assistance for eldercare.
+Florida offers 6 programs for non-Medicaid eligible seniors that provide services, supports, and financial assistance for eldercare.

-1) The Optional State Supplement (OSS) is a financial grant for low income individuals that live in residential care, be that a family group home or assisted living residence.
+1) The Optional State Supplement (OSS) is a financial grant for low-income individuals that live in residential care, be that a family group home or assisted living residence.
+This payment goes toward the fees of room and board.
 Read more about Florida's OSS eligibility and limits.

-2) Project R.E.L.I.E.F. or Respite for Elders Living in Everyday Families is a free respite care program.
+2) Project R.E.L.I.E.F., or Respite for Elders Living in Everyday Families, is a free respite care program.
+Respite care is provided in-home.
 Click here for Project R.E.L.I.E.F locations and eligibility information.

 3) Alzheimer’s Disease Initiative (ADI) provides a variety of supports for Alzheimer's patients and their families and caregivers.
+Extended out-of-home respite, up to 30 days, is one such benefit.
 Read more about the ADI program.

-4) Community Care for the Elderly (CCE) is designed for individuals at risk for nursing home placement but not qualified for Medicaid.
+4) Community Care for the Elderly (CCE) is designed for individuals at risk for nursing home placement, but not qualified for Medicaid.
+A variety of support is available, including adult day care, personal care, disposable medical supplies, and legal assistance.
 Learn about CCE eligibility and benefits.

-5) Home Care for the Elderly (HCE) program is unique in that it is designed to support caregivers instead of care recipients.
-It provides direct financial assistance.
+5) Home Care for the Elderly (HCE) program is unique in that it is designed to support caregivers, rather than care recipients.
+It provides direct financial assistance that helps the caregiver provide basic supports for the care recipient, as well as medical equipment that is deemed necessary.
 Learn more about the HCE program qualifications and grant amounts.

-6) Local Services are a mix of services which vary depending on the area of the state but can include home care, support and adult day care.
+6) Local Services are a mix of services that vary depending on the area of the state, but can include home care, support, and adult day care.
 Learn more.

 In addition to the state specific options that help pay for care, there are many non-profit and federal options.
-Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
+It is strongly recommended you use our Resource Locator Tool to find other programs that help pay for, or reduce the cost of care.
+This presents the best scenario to find the program that best meets your needs.
 There are also programs that help veterans with assisted living and there are eldercare loans available in Florida.

 To help families find affordable care in Florida, we've partnered with several organizations that maintain databases of care providers.
 Through these partnerships we are able to provide free services that match an individual's specific care needs with affordable care providers in their preferred geographic area.
 Click here to get started.